Best Cellular Antennas: Buying Guide 2023

 - Improving cellular broadband connections when WiFi or wired internet isn’t available.

 - Improving cellular broadband connections when building material blocks incoming signals.

-The Crossbow is a cross-polarized MIMO antenna designed for cellular broadband routers, modems, and hotspots.
+The Crossbow 5G is a cross-polarized MIMO antenna designed for cellular broadband routers, modems, and hotspots.

 This antenna features up to 11 dBi of gain and can communicate with cellular towers located up to 5 miles away.
-This makes the Crossbow perfect for rural areas where your towers are far and your signal is weak.
-When tested, we actually saw significant improvements in upload and download speeds in an area with non-existent outside signal.
+This makes the Crossbow perfect for rural areas where cell towers are far and signal is weak.
+When tested, we saw significant improvements in upload and download speeds in an area with non-existent outside signals.
 If you have RF noise or building material issues, the antenna's coaxial cables and 45° cross-polarized directional beam will solve them.

 The Crossbow is available in two versions.
 The most popular version includes a 16 ft Twin HDF-195 cable with SMA-Male connectors.
 Great for SMA-Female cellular routers or hotspots, as well as TS-9 routers or hotpots with the use of an adapter.
 The second version comes with twin N-Female ports without cables, allowing you to choose a longer cable for long cable runs.

 Both versions are 5G capable and are backward compatible with 4G/LTE/3G/2G signals.